 We teach this self-assessment to our children who want to emulate what they consider “grown-up” behavior.
 They quickly learn by their teenage years which of their bodily attributes are unattractive: nose, hair, height, weight, voice, skin color, and on and on.
 Too many obsess about it.
-Commerce, always on the lookout for new grist for their ever churning mills, panders to this market, too.
+Commerce, always on the lookout for new grist for its ever churning mill, panders to this market, too.

 There’s nothing wrong with trying to look nice.
 However, when it impacts your view of yourself and the world and tends toward the pathological, dangerous, or even life threatening, it is a major problem.

-Fred Rogers of “Mr. Rogers’ Neighborhood” fame used to make his young TV listeners feel special by telling them, “I like you just the way you are.”
+Fred Rogers of “Mr. Rogers’ Neighborhood” fame used to make his young TV listeners feel special by letting them know he liked them no matter how they looked or acted.
 Where are the Mr. Rogerses of today?
 Who is telling our children now?
 Who is telling our grandchildren?
 Who is telling us?